anshul-c0des/schools/README.md

 A responsive web application built with **Next.js**, **Tailwind CSS**, and **MySQL**, designed to manage and display school listings.
 Developed as part of an internship assignment, the project allows users to **add schools** via a form and **view them** in a searchable, card-style layout.

-> 💡 This project fulfills all the requirements of the internship task including form validation, file upload, MySQL integration, responsiveness, and modern UI design.

 ---

 ## 🚀 Tech Stack